RFDS Operation Pelican Inc. Flying Doctor Rowathon

 The RFDS Operation Pelican committee will coordinate:

-Ø Mildura St John’s Ambulance first aid will be stationed on the river to access Ambulance and other necessary support crews – St John’s Ambulance
+R.F.D.S. mobile patient care will be providing first aid and will be stationed on the river to access Ambulance and other necessary support crews – contacts are:

-All communications to ambulance and police will be managed by St John’s Ambulance
+All communications to ambulance and police will be managed by the RFDS mobile patient care team.

-Wentworth District Rowing Club – 5 power boats, 1/2 people per boat
+Wentworth District Rowing Club will have 3-4 motorboats, 1-2 people per boat.

-We expect to have approx. 26 rowing boats and will start boats at approx 30 second intervals with a 1 minute gap after each 5 boats and our aim is for each group of 5 boats to have a support boat and to monitor each other’s progress.
-All coxes will have a copy of the relevant Murray and Darling River Charts to guide them along the rivers.
-They will also be briefed before the start to ensure all understand the safety plan including communication and emergency access points.
+We expect to have approx. 20 -25 rowing boats and will start boats at approx 30 second intervals with a 1 minute gap after each 5-6 row boats and our aim is for each group of 5-6 row boats to have a support motor boat and to monitor each other’s progress.

 SAFETY ACCESS POINTS FOR TRANSPORT